Where is Disability Resource Programs (DRP) located?

 Does DRP offer tutoring services?

-No. However, we provide the student with campus resources including the University Writing Center and Learning Resource Center, where tutoring services may be obtained.
+No. However, we provide the student with campus resources including the University Writing and Multiliteracy Center and Learning Resource Center, where tutoring services may be obtained.

 Will my transcripts show that I received services from DRP?